The Gambling Act 2005 changed the law on gambling. It covers three types of licence:

 - Protect children and other vulnerable people from being harmed or exploited by gambling.

-The following document details the various Gambling Act 2005 fees.
+Find out about the various Gambling Act 2005 fees.

 The Gambling Commission